DavidMunozMartinez/karma-jasmine-angularjs/README.md

 But, what if we want to mock behavior for a specific test?
 We can also assign specific behavior for a single test on the fly by calling ```var myOtherService = testBed.get('myOtherService'); ``` where "myOtherService" will contain an instance of the jasmine spy object created internally for us to control and alter as we need.

+## Controllers

+Initializing a test environment for a controller